Seminorms for multiple averages along polynomials and applications to joint ergodicity

-Throughout this paper, Example \ref{Eg:1} will be our main example via which we demonstrate how our method works.
+Throughout this paper, Example \ref{Eg:1} will be our main example via which we demonstrate how the main steps of our method work.
 Note that annoyingly enough, the expression of the limit of the average of the sequence $T_1^{n^2+n}f_1\cdot T_2^{n^2}f_2$ for bounded $f_1$ and $f_2$ cannot be immediately found from known results, despite the fact that the polynomials $p_1(n)=n^2+n$ and $p_2(n)=n^2$ are essentially distinct.

-The second application of Theorems \ref{T:3} and \ref{T:2} is the following theorem, which provides necessary and sufficient conditions for joint ergodicity of the polynomial sequences $T_{i}^{p(n)}, 1\leq i\leq d$.
-This generalizes the result from \cite{BD} and answers a question due to Bergelson:\footnote{ Personal communication.}
+The second application of Theorems \ref{T:3} and \ref{T:2} is the following theorem, which provides necessary and sufficient conditions for joint ergodicity of the polynomial sequences $T_{i}^{p(n)}, 1\leq i\leq d.$ This generalizes the result from \cite{BD} and answers a question due to Bergelson:\footnote{ Personal communication.}

 \begin{theorem} Let $d,L\in\mathbb{N}^\ast$, $p\colon\mathbb{Z}^{L}\to\mathbb{Z}$ be a polynomial and $(X,\mathcal{B},\mu,T_{1},\dots,T_{d})$ be a system with commuting transformations.
 Then $(T_{1}^{p(n)},\dots,T_{d}^{p(n)})_{n\in\mathbb{Z}^{L}}$ is jointly ergodic for $\mu$ if and only if both of the following conditions are satisfied: \begin{itemize} \item[(i)] $T_{i}T^{-1}_{j}$ is ergodic for $\mu$ for all $1\leq i,j\leq d,$ $i\neq j$; and \item[(ii)] $((T_{1}\times \dots\times T_{d})^{p(n)})_{n\in\mathbb{Z}^{L}}$ is ergodic for $\mu^{\otimes d}$. \end{itemize} \end{theorem}